Peldom/papers_for_protein_design_using_DL/README.md

 ## About this repository

 Inspired by Kevin Kaichuang Yang's [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins).
-In terms of the fast changing of **protein design in DL**, the dynamic repository will be a record of papers for these newcomers like me.
+In terms of the fast changing of **protein design in DL**, I started making this dynamic repository as a record of papers for these newcomers like me.

 ## Menu